medo64/Cananka/USB/Hardware/Board/Cananka USB [C].md

 |  1 | H Enclosure 1593DBK                       |         | HM861-ND                   |                            |
 |  4 | H PCB Screw Self-tapping #4 1/4" (M3x6mm) |         | SR6004-ND                  |                            |
 |  1 | P MC 1,5/ 4-ST-3,81                       |         | 277-1163-ND                | ED2877-ND                  |

+#### UART Configuration ####

+In order to configure the device, one has to use MCP2221 Utility application (download from Microchip).
+Device works with factory configuration but the following changes are suggested:

+    * Descriptor: Cananka
+    * Manufacturer: Josip Medved
+    * Enumerate with serial number: Yes

+All other settings should remain default.